quanghuy0497/Writing-in-the-Sciences/Unit 05 - The Original Manuscript/README.md

 			+ Tell a quick visual story
 			  ![](Images/10.png)
 		+ **Scatter plots**
-			+ Show relationships between two variables
+			+ Show relationships between two (or more) variables
-			+ Allows reader to see individual dat points
+			+ Allows reader to see individual data points
-			+ Show many information!
+			+ Gives more information!
 			  ![](Images/11.png)
 			+ Be careful, superimpose line can fool the eye
 				+ Clear version